 \section{Acknowledgements}

+We are thankful to an anonymous referee for constructive comments.
 We are grateful to Alfio Bonanno, Diego Buccio and Daniele Malafarina for important discussions, to Jesse van der Duin for “a little help” in generating the three-dimensional plot in Fig.\ \ref{fig_parameterscausal}, and to Luca Buoninfante for a careful reading of the latest draft, as well as for perpetual meta-physical support.
 We are thankful to Patrick Bourg, Raúl Carballo Rubio, Badri Krishnan, Renate Loll, Alessia Platania, Frank Saueressig, Marc Schiffer and Vania Vellucci for extremely helpful feedback on the earlier version of the manuscript.
 This research has been partially funded by Erasmus+ grants no.\ 2022-1-IT02-KA131-HED-000066529 and no.\ 2023-1-IT02-KA131-HED-000135582.